Loading [MathJax]/jax/output/HTML-CSS/jax.js

 The complicated non-holonomic motion involving rotation of deformable bodies was introduced.

-This page titled 13.S: Rigid-body Rotation (Summary) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.S: Rigid-body Rotation (Summary) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.